gacerioni/redis-quick-cluster-bootstrapper/README.md

 REDIS_VERSION=7.2.6 ./redis-cluster-dockerized-instances.sh
 ```

-This script will:
+**This script will:**

 1. Start 3 Redis nodes on ports 7000, 7001, and 7002.
 2. Create a Redis Cluster across these nodes.
 3. Verify the cluster status.
-4. Perform basic SET and GET operations to ensure the cluster is functioning correctly.
+4. Perform basic SET and GET operations to ensure the cluster functions correctly.

-### 2. Verifying the Redis Cluster
+## 2. Verifying the Redis Cluster

 After running the script, the following operations are performed automatically to verify the cluster:

 - Cluster Status Check: The script checks if the Redis Cluster is up and running by verifying the cluster state.
 - Ping Nodes: Each Redis node is pinged to ensure it’s responsive.
 - Data Insertion and Retrieval: A test key (testkey) is inserted into the cluster, and the same key is retrieved from the node to confirm that the cluster is functional.

-### OPTIONAL - 3.
-RedisInsight - Local Setup with Host Networking
+## 3. RedisInsight - Local Setup with Host Networking (Optional)

 You can use RedisInsight to visualize and manage your Redis Cluster.
 Run the following command to launch RedisInsight in host network mode: